Best of Singapore

 Licensing and Credentials

-All employment agencies operating in Singapore must hold a valid licence issued by the Ministry of Manpower (MOM).
-Check the agency’s licence number on the MOM Employment Agency Directory before signing anything, as unlicensed operators carry legal and financial risk for both employers and job seekers.
+All employment agencies operating in Singapore must hold a valid licence from the Ministry of Manpower (MOM) under the Employment Agencies Act.
+Check the agency’s licence number on the MOM public register before engaging them, and confirm the consultant you work with holds a valid Employment Agency Personnel (EAP) registration.

 Insurance and Public Liability